Gauge equivariant neural networks for quantum lattice gauge theories

 Machine-learning techniques based on a neural-network variational representation of quantum states \cite{carleo2017solving}, have extended the scope of variational methods by accurately representing low-energy states of strongly correlated systems in two or more spatial dimensions \cite{PhysRevLett.122.226401,PhysRevResearch.2.033429,paulinet,PhysRevResearch.2.023358, PhysRevB.102.205122, PhysRevLett.124.020503,topo_wf,Gao2017,Glasser_2018}.
 Imposing physical symmetries in neural-network quantum states is a very active research topic \cite{PhysRevLett.121.167204,PhysRevLett.124.097201} that reflects the broader need to impose symmetries in machine learning applications to physics \cite{RevModPhys.91.045002}.
 Our work further extends the scope of neural-network quantum states by developing gauge equivariant neural networks which are special-purpose variational families of wave-functions that are explicitly gauge invariant.

 Our work is inspired by recent developments of group-invariant networks with group equivariant layers.
 These have found applications both in data-science and physics.
 For data-science, the data-generating process is often assumed to be invariant under a symmetry group $G$ \cite{cohen2016group, kondor2018generalization}.
-For example, ref.~\onlinecite{cohen2019gauge} derived equivariant layers starting from the assumption that the input data transforms covariantly as a tensor field on a Riemannian manifold.
-Very recently, flow-based gauge equivariant networks have been constructed and variationally optimized using the reverse-relative entropy to approximate the Gibbs distribution associated with the Euclidean action functional for lattice Yang-Mills in the case of abelian $U(1)$ \cite{kanwar2020equivariant} and subsequently non-abelian $SU(N)$ gauge group \cite{boyda2020sampling}.
-This approach, which is closely related to variational inference \cite{blei2017variational}, relies on the existence of an analytic continuation between the quantum theory and a positive-definite Gibbs measure, which presents a challenge in the presence of fermions, however, due to the well-known sign problem.
+For example, Ref.~\onlinecite{cohen2019gauge} derived equivariant layers starting from the assumption that the input data transforms covariantly as a tensor field on a Riemannian manifold.
+Very recently, gauge equivariant networks have been constructed and variationally optimized using the reverse-relative entropy to approximate the Gibbs distribution associated with the Euclidean action functional for lattice Yang-Mills in the case of abelian $U(1)$ \cite{kanwar2020equivariant} and subsequently non-abelian $SU(N)$ gauge group \cite{boyda2020sampling} (a different gauge-equivariant construction for this non-abelian group is also considered in \cite{favoni2020lattice}).
+The approach of \cite{kanwar2020equivariant,boyda2020sampling}, which is closely related to variational inference \cite{blei2017variational}, relies on the existence of an analytic continuation between the quantum theory and a positive-definite Gibbs measure, which presents a challenge in the presence of fermions, however, due to the well-known sign problem.

 The paper is organized as follows.
 The $\mathbb{Z}_2$ gauge theory Hamiltonian is introduced using a notation that generalizes to the $\mathbb{Z}_d$ gauge group and higher dimensional models such as 3D toric code and X-cube model (explicitly described in SM III and IV).
 The general construction of the gauge equivariant neural network is then described.
 Gauge equivariant neural wavefunctions are variationally optimized using variational Monte Carlo on square lattices up to system size $12 \times 12$, demonstrating the transition of Wilson loop order parameters from perimeter to area law.